MileHacker Logo

 • Museu da Língua Portuguesa

-Interactive a museum focused on the Portuguese language (reopened after fire).
+Interactive museum dedicated to the Portuguese language (reopened after fire).

 • Museu Afro Brasil